Spurs vs. Clippers odds, prediction, spread, time: 2026 NBA picks for Friday, March 6 from proven model

 The San Antonio Spurs look to continue their chase for the top seed in the Western Conference as they host the Los Angeles Clippers on Friday.
 San Antonio is 45-17 and in second place in the West, now just three games behind the Thunder.
 The Clippers, meanwhile, are battling for play-in positioning as they currently sit in ninth place at 30-31 overall.
 Darius Garland (toe) is out for Los Angeles, while the Spurs have not released their injury report yet.

 Tipoff from Frost Bank Arena is set for 9:30 p.m.
 ET.
-San Antonio is a 7.5-point home favorite in the latest Spurs vs. Clippers odds, while the over/under is 222.5.
+San Antonio is a 6.5-point home favorite in the latest Spurs vs. Clippers odds, while the over/under is 221.5.
 Before making any Clippers vs. Spurs picks, check out the NBA predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your first $5+ bet wins: